prescottprue/react-redux-firebase/docs/queries.md

 #### parsed {#parsed}

 Internally parse following query params.
-Useful when attempting to parse
+Useful when attempting to parse query parameters into the actual value or particular data type ( e.g. null, number, boolean) instead of the string containing the value.

 **NOTE**: `orderByChild`, `orderByPriority`, and `orderByValue` will cause this to be enabled by default.
 Parsing will remain enabled for the rest of the query params until `notParsed` is called.